0

 3D printing layer height icon

-Exposure time of a single layer
+The exposure time of a single layer

 XY resolution

-(i.e. which is pixel or laser spot size)
+(i.e., which is pixel or laser spot size)

 Layer height